PoissonPilote/lowdata/README.md

 ![](monitor.jpg)

+## Email

+You should forget *Gmail* and its fancy web interface: it was 100 times (check the good ration) the amount of data you need to exchange email.
+Go back to a simple desktop mail application with POP/SMTP configuration (IMAP send unnecessessary synchronisation message) :

+### Mail from OSX

+This is my current configuration.
+I didn't manage to configure in text only yet: HELP WANTED!

+### Thunderbird

+TODO: Download and test

 ## Use Lynx for webbrowing

 [Lynx](http://lynx.browser.org) is a text based web browser picture and javascript free that allow reducing the bandwith when browsing the web.